canonical/data-science-stack/docs/how-to/mlflow/mlflow-logs.rst

-Get MLflow Logs
+Get MLFlow Logs
 =================

-This guide provides instructions on how to retrieve logs for MLflow in the Data Science Stack (DSS) environment.
+This guide provides instructions on how to retrieve logs for MLFlow in the Data Science Stack (DSS) environment.

 Overview
 --------

-Retrieving logs for MLflow can help you troubleshoot issues.
+Retrieving logs for MLFlow can help you troubleshoot issues.
 This process uses the DSS command line interface (CLI).

 Prerequisites
 -------------